GMC-Stack/Progress_Tracker/README.md

 ## 📌 What is this?

-The **Life Balance Tracker** is a personal dashboard built in Microsoft Excel.
+The **Progress Tracker** is a personal dashboard built in Microsoft Excel.
 It brings together well-being monitoring, goal management, time tracking, and personal growth metrics into a single, automated file.

 The tracker applies the same logic organizations use for KPIs and performance dashboards — but at the individual level.